W3GroupFinland/shipit-bower/README.md

 A set of tasks for [Shipit](https://github.com/shipitjs/shipit) used for [bower](https://bower.io/) specific tasks on deploy.

 This is a modified version of the [shipit-npm](https://github.com/callerc1/shipit-npm) extension by [@callerc1](https://github.com/callerc1).
 This extension was forked from the 0.2.0 tag and is feature matched to that version.
+The majority of the work was undertaken by @callerc1 who set up a well written plug-in that was easy to repurpose.

 **Features:**